 Studies show that INFAT®-containing infant formulas support fat and calcium absorption in infants.
 The absorption of nutrients is important for healthy growth and development, and may contribute to early bone mineral accretion.

-A double-blind, randomized controlled clinical study carried out to compare the benefits of infant formula containing INFAT® with a standard formula tested the formulas’ effects on infant's bone strength.
+A double-blind, randomized controlled clinical study carried out to compare the benefits of infant formula containing INFAT® with a standard formula and with breastmilk reported on the formulas’ effects on infant's bone strength.
 It was demonstrated that term newborns fed with infant formula containing INFAT® for 12 weeks had a significantly higher bone speed of sound (SOS)* than that of newborns fed with standard infant formula.
-The bone SOS was comparable to that of breastfed term newborns.
+The bone SOS was comparable to that of breastfed babies.